H-DNA/MPiSC/report/chapters/preliminary-results/index.typ

 Latency is the time it takes for a single task to complete.
 Its unit is often given as $"s"\/"op"$ (seconds per operation), $"ms"\/"op"$ (milliseconds per operation) or $"us"\/"op"$ (microseconds per operation).

 Intuitively, to optimize latency, one should minimize the number of execution steps required by a task.
-Therefore, it's obvious that optimizing for latency is much clearer than optimizing for throughput.
+Therefore, it is obvious that optimizing for latency is much clearer than optimizing for throughput.

 In concurrent algorithms, multiple tasks are executed by multiple processes.
 The key observation is that, if we fix the number of processes, the lower the average latency of a task, the larger the number of tasks that can be completed by a process, which implies a higher throughput.
 Therefore, a good latency often (but not always) implies a good throughput.